ARK-Builders/website2/content/blog/what-is-local-first.md

 Here at ARK Builders, we are building a suite of applications that allow for easy sharing of files across platforms and across users and focus on local-first storage of content.

-**[ARK Navigator](https://www.ark-builders.dev/apps/navigator/)**: A file browser that embraces tags as the novel method to locate your data.
-It effectively eliminates irrelevant system files, enabling you to find your documents or photos with ease through the use of tags.

-**[ARK Shelf](https://www.ark-builders.dev/apps/shelf/)**: A cross-device bookmark keeper.
-Secure any intriguing webpage into your dedicated folder, independent of any browser.
-Later, conveniently retrieve this link on another device.

 **[ARK Memo](https://www.ark-builders.dev/apps/memo/)**: Memo application for text and graphical notes with version control.
 Create content, save and continue on your idea.
 Make a change you are not happy with?
 Roll back to a previous version.

+**[ARK Rate](https://www.ark-builders.dev/apps/rate/)**: The indispensable companion for travelers, enables swift conversions across multiple currencies without requiring an online connection!
+It also allows you to keep track of your assets scattered across various sources and to set exchange rate alerts for both fiat and crypto, ensuring no lucrative deal slips past you.

+**ARK Navigator**: A file browser that embraces tags as the novel method to locate your data.
+It effectively eliminates irrelevant system files, enabling you to find your documents or photos with ease through the use of tags.

+**ARK Shelf**: A cross-device bookmark keeper.
+Secure any intriguing webpage into your dedicated folder, independent of any browser.
+Later, conveniently retrieve this link on another device.

-**[ARK Retouch](https://www.ark-builders.dev/apps/retouch/)**: graphic assistant right in your pocket!
+**ARK Retouch**: graphic assistant right in your pocket!
 This app is designed not only for photo editing but also for drawing, creating graphic notes with a stylus, and highlighting important information in screenshots.

-**[ARK Rate](https://www.ark-builders.dev/apps/rate/)**: The indispensable companion for travelers, enables swift conversions among multiple currencies and allows you to set exchange rate alerts for both fiat and crypto, ensuring no lucrative deal slips past you.

 All of these apps are Open Source, and we welcome contributions!